thingsboard/thingsboard.github.io/docs/user-guide/integrations/sodaq-udp.md

 ## Step 3: Post telemetry and verify the Integration configuration

-Before we rush to T-Mobile IoT platform configuration, let's make sure ThingsBoard is properly configured using simple **echo** command and **netcat** utility.
+Before we rush to T-Mobile IoT platform configuration, make sure that you complete the [**Remote integration installation steps**](/docs/user-guide/integrations/remote-integrations/#remote-integration-installation-steps).

+Also, let’s make sure ThingsBoard is properly configured using simple **echo** command and **netcat** utility.
 We will simulate messages from the T-Mobile IoT platform using the command below.
 Let's execute the following command:

 {% highlight bash %}
 echo -e -n '$PAYLOAD' | xxd -r -p | nc -q1 -w1 -u $URL_THINGSBOARD_CLOUD_HOST $PORT

+You need to replace $PAYLOAD, $URL_THINGSBOARD_CLOUD_HOST and $PORT respectively with the actual payload, cloud host URL and port.
 {% endhighlight %}
-**You need to replace $PAYLOAD, $URL_THINGSBOARD_CLOUD_HOST and $PORT respectively with the actual payload, the actual cloud host URL and your real port.**

 Sample:
 {% highlight bash %}